-Alarming findings from a Monash-led study of food chemistry has found that people may be exposed to harmful levels of hydrogen peroxide from consuming some energy drinks.
+Alarming findings from a Monash-led study of food chemistry have shown that people may be exposed to harmful levels of hydrogen peroxide from consuming some energy drinks.

-The food industry typically uses hydrogen peroxide for sanitisation, and in Australia, residues of up to 5mg/kg are allowed in a food or beverage products.
+The food industry typically uses hydrogen peroxide for sanitisation.
+In Australia, residues of up to 5mg/kg are allowed in food and beverage products.
 The body produces hydrogen peroxide as a signalling molecule and levels in the range of less than 0.0003 mg/kg can be inactivated by cellular processes.

 “The research indicates that people are drinking diluted hydrogen peroxide when they consume some energy drinks,” says Professor Louise Bennett from the Monash School of Chemistry, who led the study.
 “The long-term effects may explain some cancer risk trends in the age group who consume energy drinks.”

-The levels measured are 15,000 times higher than the natural levels produced in the body, and although the levels permitted by Australian regulators are up to 5 mg/kg, in many other countries, permitted levels are lower (0-0.5 mg/kg).
+The levels measured are 15,000 times higher than the natural levels produced in the body.
+Although the levels permitted by Australian regulators are up to 5 mg/kg, in many other countries, permitted levels are lower (0-0.5 mg/kg).

-“This reflects that toxicity is not well understood, particularly for regular consumption of around 350ml, such as a in a commercial beverage,” Professor Bennett says.
+“This reflects that toxicity is not well understood,” Professor Bennett says.
+“Particularly for regular consumption of around 350ml, such as in a commercial beverage.